mumairofficial/khalilstemmler-website-2019/src/pages/articles/typescript-value-object.md

 published: true
 ---

-In Domain-Driven Design, Value Objects are one of the two primitive concepts that help us to create rich and encapsulated domain models.
+In Domain-Driven Design, Value Objects are one of two primitive concepts that help us to create rich and encapsulated domain models.

-The two concepts are **Entities** and **Value Objects**.
+Those concepts are **Entities** and **Value Objects**.

 _Value Objects_ are best understood by understanding how it's different from an Entity.
 Their main difference is in how we determine **identity** between two Value Objects and how we determine **identity** between two Entities.